Although Ripple assured that it has no intention of settling with the SEC, the current situation may make it necessary to end the dispute.

 “[The] most likely settlement period is from now until the end of November because the cards will be on the table.“

-It is worth noting that specific sources stated a year ago that Ripple was not interested in reaching an agreement with the SEC.
-Ripple officials alleged that the regulator's position degrades the legal framework:
+Specific sources stated a year ago that Ripple was not interested in reaching an agreement with the SEC.
+Ripple officials alleged that the regulator’s position degrades the legal framework: